dkundih/DavidBOT/README.md

 [![Latest change](https://img.shields.io/github/last-commit/dkundih/duality?color=178&label=Latest%20change&style=flat-square)](https://github.com/dkundih/duality)
 [![Format](https://img.shields.io/pypi/format/duality?color=178&label=Format&style=flat-square)](https://pypi.org/project/duality)

-duality
+dualityBOT
 =====

-Data science, Data manipulation and Machine learning package.
+Personal bot used for Discord logistics and fun, published with censored token for educational purposes.
 Use permitted according to the terms of use and conditions set by the attached license.

 **Example of use**

-Visit https://github.com/dkundih/dualityDemonstrationRepo in order to see the demonstration of use in practical examples.
+Visit https://github.com/dkundih/duality in order to see the duality project information.

 **Installation**